What foods are best cooked in a smoker?

 Cold Smoking

-Cold smoking is a technique that involves smoking food at low temperatures, usually below 90°F. It’s perfect for curing items like cheese, salmon, and even butter, imparting flavor without cooking the food.
+Cold smoking is a technique that involves smoking food at low temperatures, usually below 90°F. It’s perfect for curing cheese, salmon, and even butter, imparting flavor without cooking.

 Smoking with a Water Pan

 Adding a water pan to your smoker helps maintain a consistent temperature and keeps food moist.
-It’s particularly useful for long smoking sessions with cuts like brisket or ribs.
+It’s beneficial for long smoking sessions with cuts like brisket or ribs.

 Reverse Searing